Job Search Tips and Services

 Once you have a sense of how you can best contribute to organizations and the types you’d like to work for, now you have to find the ones that would be a good fit for you, using the many online resources available and your own professional network.

 This stage may be the most important aspect of your job search and your overall career satisfaction.
-Getting the inside scoop about what it’s like to work for a particular company, or in a particular role, before you decide to apply to or accept a position, will make your job search more efficient and effective.
+Getting the inside scoop about what it’s like to work for a particular company, or in a particular role, before you decide to apply or to accept a position, will make your job search more efficient and effective.
 You’ll discover which companies and jobs won't be a good fit for you and what specific companies are looking for in their applicants.
 You’ll make connections in those companies that can help you learn about openings before they are posted on jobs boards.

 How to research